Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands-basics.md

 or
 >> git diff ce4175d  811a471

--- Compare the current HEAD with the previous HEAD
+- Compare the current HEAD with the previous HEAD
 >> git diff head..head~1
 or just
 >> git diff head~1 (this code is the same as "git diff head~1..head", it just switches the order)

+## Stashing
+- Stash (hide/save) WIP (staged and unstaged) so you can move branches without the need to commit
+>> $ git stash ("git stash save" is the same)
+- Unstash the changes
->>
+>> $ git stash pop